zammad/zammad-org/src/sr/reference/proxy-connections.md

 The following environment variables can be used to configure proxy settings.
 Adjust the values according to your environment.

+`HTTP_PROXY`
-`HTTP_PROXY` : Variable for HTTP traffic.
+: Variable for HTTP traffic.
 Set it to the address of your proxy server, including the port.
+Does not work in Docker context.
 Example:

   ```sh
   export HTTP_PROXY="http://127.0.0.1:8080"
   ```

+`HTTPS_PROXY`
-`HTTPS_PROXY` : Variable for HTTPS traffic.
+: Variable for HTTPS traffic.
 Set it to the address of your proxy server, including the port.
+Does not work in Docker context.
 Example:

   ```sh
   export HTTPS_PROXY="http://127.0.0.1:8080"